sebaslogen/espresso-cucumber/README.md

 # Espresso + Cucumber + Spoon

-Library to test Android applications using Espresso test framework with cucumber BDD language and Spoon screenshots
+Library to test Android applications using Espresso **test framework with cucumber BDD language and Spoon screenshots**.

-The objective of this library is to enable UI testing with access to application internals through JUnit but expressed in a natural English language and supported by screenshots when needed
+The objective of this library is to enable UI testing with access to application internals through JUnit while expressed in a natural English language and supported by screenshots when required.

-This library is created for use with Eclipse and/or with Ant, to use in Android Studio or with gradle I recommend using gradle versions management to fetch libraries from the maven repositories
+This library is created for use with Eclipse and/or with Ant, to use in Android Studio or with gradle I recommend using gradle version management to fetch libraries from the maven repositories.

+**Sample test execution report**
-![test execution report image](https://raw.githubusercontent.com/neoranga55/espresso-cucumber/master/report-sample.png) Sample test execution report
+![test execution report image](https://raw.githubusercontent.com/neoranga55/espresso-cucumber/master/report-sample.png)

 ## Espresso

 Android test Instrumentation library created by Google to write concise, beautiful, and reliable Android UI tests

-Key features:
+**Key features**:
 + Damn fast
 + Less flaky tests (thanks to automatic synchronization with UI thread)
 + Better code (clearner, shoter and more readable code) thanks to the use of hamcrest expressions